core-wg/oscore/draft-ietf-core-object-security.md

 Since OSCORE requires HTTP body to be preserved across redirects, the HTTP server is recommended to reply with 307 or 308 instead of 301 or 302.

-For the case of HTTP client to CoAP server, although is not defined for CoAP servers {{RFC7252}}, an HTTP client receiving a redirect should generate a new OSCORE request for the server it was redirected to.
+For the case of HTTP client to CoAP server, although redirect is not defined for CoAP servers {{RFC7252}}, an HTTP client receiving a redirect should generate a new OSCORE request for the server it was redirected to.

 ## CoAP-to-HTTP Mapping {#coap2http}